paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 Where

 - `PATH` is the destination directory for the Worktree.
 It is required.
-- `NEW BRANCh` is the newly created branch name.
+- `NEW BRANCH` is the newly created branch name.
 Worktrees always create a new branch.
   If none is provided, it will use the path as branch name.
 - `BASE BRANCH` is the branch used as a base, default to current branch.